bregmanh/team-stream/README.md

 ## Illustration

-Below is an illustration of of making a private room, adding a couple of videos to the playlist (a dog video and a cat video).
+Below is an illustration of making a private room, adding a couple of videos to the playlist (a dog video and a cat video).

 ![GIF illustration of making a private room](https://github.com/bregmanh/team-stream/blob/master/docs/private-room-add-vids.gif?raw=true)